-The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) reports directly to the Director of Finance (Section 151 Officer).
+The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit) reports directly to the Assistant Director of Finance (Deputy Section 151 Officer) and the Director of Finance (Section 151 Officer).
 The Head of Risk Management and Audit (Chief Audit Executive/Head of Audit), or an appropriate representative of the Internal Audit Team, shall attend meetings of the Audit Panel and the Greater Manchester Pension Fund Local Board unless, exceptionally, the Panel/Board decides that they should be excluded from either the whole meeting or for particular agenda items.